 Environmental claims

-For more detail and guidance on making environmental claims read the AANA Environmental Claims Code: Practice Note.
+For more detail and guidance on making environmental claims read the AANA Environmental Claims Code.

 Examples of previous decisions